 |Super Macho Man is the World Circuit Champion and last obstacle before Mike Tyson.
 He flexes his pectoral muscles to taunt Little Mac.
 His special attack is a spinning punch, which can be thrown two ways - a single spin, or a multiple spin attack that Little Mac must duck under on each rotation.|

 In the original arcade release of Punch-Out!!, Soda Popinski was named Vodka Drunkenski.
-The name was changed to avoid the stereotype that all Russians get drunk on vodka, or to avoid advocating alcohol consumption in an effort to preserve Nintendo's family-friendly reputation.
+The name was changed to avoid appearing to advocate alcohol consumption in an effort to preserve Nintendo of America's family-friendly reputation.

 Mario was added as the referee in the NES version to cater to established Mario fans.
 Speech bubbles also replaced voice samples for Mario to save space on the cartridge.